Hyroxl/Intelligence-test/README.md

 # Intelligence-test
-trying to recreate the same thing in all the languages i know
+this proram insults you in multiple different programming languages